The Emotional Imperative

 On a humid evening last September, Susan and James burst into our office looking like two high schoolers in the grip of a classroom giggle fit.
 Usually serious and reserved, James, 36, explained between chuckles that he had been telling Susan a story about his boss’s gaffe at a meeting earlier that day.
 Still chortling as she landed on our office sofa, 27-year-old Susan ran her fingers through her cropped, blond hair and tried to compose herself, then eyed her gleeful husband and began hooting all over again.
 I glanced at my wife and cotherapist, Lisa, for a microsecond and gave her a raised-eyebrow version of a high five: This had all the earmarks of an easy session.
 After a bit more banter, we steered the conversation to the main order of business– the state of their six-year marriage.
 Susan began to recount an incident that had occurred a few days before, when James had volunteered Susan to drive his daughter to a birthday party so that his ex-wife wouldn’t be inconvenienced.
 “I felt used,” Susan said bluntly.
 So far, so good, I thought — she is simply stating her feelings.
 Then looking directly at her husband, she continued: “But what upset me even more was your reaction when you saw that I was unhappy.
 You started defending her!”

-With these words, Susan’s voice began to shake and she ducked her head, starting at the flowered pattern of the Kleenex in her fist.
+With these words, Susan’s voice began to shake and she ducked her head, staring at the flowered pattern of the Kleenex in her fist.
 When she looked up her eyes were narrowed and her face flushed a deep, mottled crimson.
 “You are so full of crap!” she spit out.
 “You’re too weak to stand up to her then you look at me as if I’m the one with the problem.
 God, what a sucker I am to stay with you!”

 James rolled his eyes and sighed elaborately, then turned toward us.
 “You see what I have to deal with here?” he asked beseechingly.
 It was as though he had lit a match to his wife’s innards.
 “Oh, that’s good James!” sneered Susan.
 “Blame me again!
 This is classic.
 You’re such a fucking wimp!”